 In this work, we included 12 additional methane source tagged tracers in the chemical mechanism in the AM4 to attribute methane sources from agriculture, energy, industry, transportation, residents, waste, shipping, biomass burning, ocean, wetland, termites, and mud volcanoes (i.e., CH4AGR, CH4ENE, CH4IND, CH4TRA, CH4RCO, CH4WST, CH4SHP, CH4BMB, CH4OCN, CH4WET, CH4TMI, and CH4VOL).
 The tracers are emitted from corresponding sources, and undergo the same chemical pathways and dynamics as the original CH4 tracer.
 For analysis, we combine CH4IND, CH4TRA, CH4RCO, and CH4SHP as other anthropogenic tracers (i.e., CH4OAT), and combine CH4OCN, CH4TMI, and CH4VOL as other natural tracers (i.e., CH4ONA).

-Initially the model was spun up in a 50-year run with repetitive 1979 emissions until stable atmospheric burdens of methane and its source tagged tracers are obtained.
-After the spin-up, several sets of simulations were conducted for the period of 1980-2017 to quantify the methane budget and investigate the impacts from methane sources and sinks (see Section 2.2).
+Initially the model was spun up in a 50-year run with repetitive 1979 emissions until stable atmospheric burdens of methane and its source tagged tracers were obtained.
+After the spin-up, several sets of simulations were conducted for 1980-2017 to quantify the methane budget and investigate the impacts from methane sources and sinks (see Section 2.2).
 All the model simulations are forced with interannually-varying sea surface temperatures and sea ice from Taylor et al. (2000) prepared in support of the CMIP6 Atmospheric Model Intercomparison Project (AMIP) simulations, but the horizontal winds are nudged to the National Centers for Environmental Prediction (NCEP) Global Forecast System (GFS) reanalysis using a pressure-dependent nudging technique as implemented in AM3 simulations (Lin et al., 2012).

 2.2 Simulation Design

-We conduct several sets of hindcast simulations for the period of 1980-2017 as listed in Table 2 to quantify methane budget and investigate the contributions of sources and sinks to methane trend and variability.
-Model simulation with the initial methane emissions inventory (Einit) described in Section 2.1 was found to largely underpredict methane concentrations.
+We conduct several sets of hindcast simulations for 1980-2017 as listed in Table 2 to quantify methane budget and investigate the contributions of sources and sinks to methane trend and variability.
+Model simulation with the initial methane emissions inventory (Einit) described in Section 2.1 was found to largely underpredict the methane burden.
 Assuming that this mismatch is due to an imbalance in the simulated methane budget, we can either increase methane sources or decrease methane sinks to match the observations.
 We perform several optimization simulations that explore sensitivity to uncertainties in either methane emissions or OH levels, the dominant sink of the methane.
 Because OH trends and variability depend on a number of factors, including temperature, water vapor, O3, and emissions of nitrogen oxide (NOx), carbon monoxide (CO), and volatile organic compounds (VOCs), it is not straightforward to perturb OH.
 Previous work has shown that OH levels are highly correlated with NOx from lightning (Fiore et al., 2006; Murray et al., 2013).
 Therefore, we apply a scaling factor to lightning NOx (LNOx) emissions to indirectly adjust OH levels without influencing its variability.
 The LNOx emissions are calculated interactively based on Horowitz et al. (2003) as a function of subgrid convection parameterized in the model.
 The climatological mean LNOx emission simulated by AM4 is about 3.6 TgN yr-1, which is within the range of 2-8 TgN yr-1 estimated by previous studies (e.g., Schumann and Huntrieser, 2007).
 Here, we have tested the sensitivity of methane predictions to three assumptions : 1) OH levels simulated by the standard AM4 (referred as “S0”); 2) low OH levels via applying a scaling factor of 0.5 to the default LNOx emission calculations (referred as “S1”); 3) high OH levels via applying a factor of 2 to the default LNOx emission calculation (referred as “S2”).
 For each OH option, we begin with initial methane emissions and then optimize global total emissions to match simulated methane with surface observations.
 Different OH levels could lead to different estimations of the optimized total emissions, which provides a possible range for total methane emission estimation.